Updated Mar 13, 2026

-Better than the sector overall, but with clear operational pinch points.
-In National Student Survey (NSS) open-text comments, organisation management of course — the theme covering how programmes are run — reads more negative than positive across UK providers (52.2% negative).
-Students in sport and exercise sciences — the UK subject classification used for this discipline — buck that trend, with 57.2% positive sentiment overall.
-Within the subject, comments on organisation and management skew positive (sentiment index +9.8), while scheduling/timetabling remains a drag (−14.6) and marking criteria is the standout pain point (−38.4).
-These sector patterns shape the feedback below and explain why students prioritise predictable timetables, transparent assessment information and visible staff support.
+In National Student Survey (NSS) open-text comments, analysed using our NSS open-text analysis methodology, organisation management of course, the theme covering how programmes are run, is more negative than positive across UK providers (52.2% negative).
+Students in sport and exercise sciences, the UK subject classification used for this discipline, buck that trend with 57.2% positive sentiment overall.
+Within the subject, comments on organisation and management skew positive (sentiment index +9.8), while scheduling/timetabling remains a drag (-14.6) and marking criteria is the standout pain point (-38.4).
+These patterns point to practical priorities: stabilise timetables, clarify assessment expectations, and keep staff support visible.

 Where do students say course organisation works well?

-Students studying Sport and Exercise Sciences often highlight well-structured modules that connect theory and practice and make staff support visible.
-Placement management enhances learning when integrated with curriculum outcomes and supervised effectively.
-Students value accessible staff and guidance that aligns lectures, labs and placements into a coherent programme.
-Including student input in planning and allowing pragmatic deadline flexibility help sustain engagement.
+Students studying Sport and Exercise Sciences often praise modules that connect theory and practice and make staff support easy to find, patterns echoed in delivery of teaching in sport and exercise sciences.
+Placement management adds value when it is integrated with curriculum outcomes and supervised well, because students can see how learning applies beyond the classroom.
+Students also value guidance that aligns lectures, labs and placements into a coherent programme.
+Including student input in planning and allowing pragmatic deadline flexibility help sustain engagement when pressure rises.

 What undermines module organisation and delivery?

 Students point to outdated materials and ambiguous module guidelines in areas such as Work Experience and Research Methods.
 This erodes confidence and encourages surface learning.
-Tightening module handbooks, updating lecture and lab resources, and aligning assessment briefs with stated learning outcomes lift engagement.
-Programme teams should use regular review cycles with students to prioritise updates and retire obsolete content.
+Tightening module handbooks, refreshing lecture and lab resources, and aligning assessment briefs with stated learning outcomes help students prepare with confidence.
+Programme teams should use regular review cycles with students to prioritise updates and retire obsolete content before frustration becomes routine.

 How should communication change?

 Students experience fragmented channels and late updates.
 Consolidate to a single source of truth for programme announcements, with a named operational owner.
-Publish a short weekly “what changed and why” note during teaching weeks and set a clear route for urgent queries with expected response times.
-This reduces misinterpretation and keeps cohorts aligned on requirements and logistics.
+Publish a short weekly "what changed and why" note during teaching weeks, and set a clear route for urgent queries with expected response times.
+This reduces misinterpretation and makes day-to-day course logistics easier to follow.

 How do timetable and placement logistics affect learning?

-Late timetable release and frequent revisions disrupt study, work and caring commitments.
-Set and honour change-freeze windows, track timetable stability and minimum notice periods, and escalate exceptions visibly.
-For placements, standardise briefing packs, travel/support information and points of contact, and map placement schedules to module assessment dates to avoid avoidable clashes.
-These operational habits protect learning time and student wellbeing.
+Late timetable release and frequent revisions disrupt study, work, caring commitments and placement planning.
+Set and honour change-freeze windows, track timetable stability and minimum notice periods, and use the same playbook described in smarter timetables for sport and exercise science students.
+For placements, standardise briefing packs, travel and support information, and points of contact, and map placement schedules to module assessment dates to avoid unnecessary clashes.
+These operational habits protect learning time and reduce unnecessary stress.

 What needs to change in assessment and feedback?

-Students report delayed and thin feedback, and uncertainty about standards.
-Publish annotated exemplars, task-specific rubrics and plain-English marking criteria, and communicate realistic feedback turnaround times at the start of each module.
+Delayed or thin feedback, along with uncertainty about standards, makes it harder for students to improve from one assessment to the next.
+Publish annotated exemplars, task-specific rubrics and plain-English marking criteria, building on what students say about assessment methods in sport and exercise sciences, and communicate realistic feedback turnaround times at the start of each module.
 Use short feedforward notes in seminars to help students apply feedback before the next submission.
-Consistency across modules reduces noise and raises confidence in marking.
+Greater consistency across modules reduces noise and raises confidence in marking.

 What practical steps would enhance the student experience?